0BananaBig0/configuration_file/project_test/FromGccToCPP.md

 #### 1) Problem

-1. We have discussed the common knowledge regarding custom rules, implicit rules, and pattern rules.
+1. I have introduced the common knowledge regarding custom rules, implicit rules, and pattern rules.
    However, these rules cannot process header files effectively.
 The make command cannot determine which header files the C/C++ files depend on.
 These dependencies are only identified when the compiler processes the C/C++ files, and there isn't a straightforward name-mapping rule.